-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course is designed to provide the student with the education and skills to develop, implement, and manage a comand safety prehensive health program in the construction industry.
+3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course is designed to provide the student with the education and skills to develop, implement, and manage a comprehensive health and safety program in the construction industry.
 The student will understand the roles and responsibilities of a "competent person" prescribed by the Occupational Safety and Health Administration (OSHA).
 This course will use the models developed by OSHA for construction.